An MPC framework for efficient navigation of mobile robots in cluttered environments: Introduction

-We demonstrate the results in hardware experiments with an RC-car using two different environments cluttered with obstacles.
-A human operator dynamically changed the target and the robot navigated through obstacles and reached new targets within $2$–$3$ seconds, as shown in the video:
+We demonstrate the results in hardware experiments with an RC-car using two different environments cluttered with (static) obstacles.
+A human operator dynamically changed the target, even while the robot was still in high speed motion.
+The robot changed its motion within $\SIrange{50}{100}{\milli\second}$, navigated through obstacles and reached new targets within $2$–$3$ seconds, as shown in the video:

 We also conducted simulation experiments in randomly generated environments, where we compared our approach to existing MPC formulations, which do not incorporate a global planner.
 While the proposed method is successful in $100\%$ of the trials, existing formulations get stuck in most (densely) cluttered environments.
-The addition of the global planner only increases the computational demand by about $10\%$.
+The addition of this global planner only increases the worst-case computational demand by about $17$--$35\%$ across different experiments.